 Interpreting the result of the t-test

 Summary statistics are displayed at the top of the output.
-The sample size (N), mean, standard deviation, and standard error are displayed with the minimum and maximum values if you are using a raw dataset.
+The sample size (N), mean, standard deviation and standard error are displayed with the minimum and maximum values if you use a raw dataset.

-The 95% confidence limits for the mean and standard deviation are in the next table.
+The 95% confidence limits for the mean and standard deviation are in the following table.

-At the bottom of the output is the degrees of freedom, statistic value, and p-value for the test.
+At the bottom of the output are the test’s degrees of freedom, statistic value, and p-value.

 A two-tailed test is a test of a hypothesis where the area of rejection is on both sides of the sampling distribution.

-If we are using a significance level of 0.05, a two-tailed test shares alpha to test the statistical significance in one direction and another half of alpha in the other direction.
+If we use a significance level of 0.05, a two-tailed test shares alpha to test the statistical significance in one direction and the other half in the other.
 This means that .025 is in each tail of the distribution of your test statistic.